scriptrdotio/howto/ui/create_dashboard_historical.md

 Since we need to display historical temperature and humidity values, we should configure both X (date/time) and Y (temperature, humidity) values axes,

 - From the setting, click on the **X** tab
-- Set the value of the X-Key field to "date-time" or any other string you'd like
+- Set the value of the X-Key field to a date/time field holding a timestamp in the documents (if you do not have a timestamp, you can choose "creationDate" that is automatically created by scriptr when creating a document)

 ![Line chart X axis](./images/linechart_x_axis.png)